» Production Staff

 Entertainment Technology Center, Room 110, 603 W. Palm Avenue

-Don Guy is an Assistant Professor of Theatre in Entertainment Technology and the Production Manager for the College of Performing Arts.
+Don specializes in Entertainment Technology and also serves as the Director of Production for the College of Performing Arts.
 He received an MFA in Design from the University of California, Irvine and a BA in Theatre from the University of Alabama.
-In addition to his work at Chapman, he is a prolific designer for dance, theatre, industrials, themed entertainment and architecture.
+In addition to his work at Chapman, he is a prolific designer for dance, theatre, magic, themed entertainment, and architecture.

-Dance design credits include: Swan Lake, Cinderella, The Sleeping Beauty, Giselle and The Nutcracker for the Saint Louis Ballet; Romantique, More Morra, Elliptique and Le Reve for choreographer Gen Horiuchi; Ash, Rainbow 'Round My Shoulder, Games, Songs of the Disinherited, Delicious Obsession/Sweet Bondage and District Storyville for choreographer Donald McKayle; Circle of Fifths and Tribute for choreographer Christopher d’Amboise; Cinderella, The Nutcracker, Giselle, Concerto Grosso, Holberg Suites, ETC!, and Fiesta for choreographer David Allan; Swan Lake, The Sleeping Beauty, Don Quixote, Giselle, Coppélia, Firebird and The Nutcracker for Festival Ballet, and well over 400 dance pieces for numerous choreographers and dance companies across the country.
+Dance design credits include: Romeo and Juliet, Swan Lake, Cinderella, The Sleeping Beauty, Giselle and The Nutcracker for the Saint Louis Ballet; Le Vie, Romantique, More Morra, Elliptique and Le Reve for choreographer Gen Horiuchi; Ash, Rainbow 'Round My Shoulder, Games, Songs of the Disinherited, Delicious Obsession/Sweet Bondage and District Storyville for choreographer Donald McKayle; Volatizing the Esters, Circle of Fifths and Tribute for choreographer Christopher d'Amboise; Cinderella, The Nutcracker, Giselle, Concerto Grosso, Holberg Suites, ETC!, and Fiesta for choreographer David Allan; Swan Lake, The Sleeping Beauty, Don Quixote, Giselle, and The Nutcracker for Festival Ballet, and well over 450 dance pieces for numerous choreographers and dance companies across the country.

-Themed Entertainment and Architectural Design credits include: Hard Rock Hotel & Casino, Universal Studios Japan, Universal Studios Orlando, Universal Studios Hollywood, Rockefeller Plaza - Exterior, Master Card, Warner Bros.
-Movie World Madrid, MTR Disney Station - Hong Kong, MTR Yam O Station – Hong Kong, TV Guide Building, South Coast Repertory, Anheuser Busch, Lincoln Center, Madison Square Garden, Catalina's Bar and Grill, Emporio Armani, Chanel, Gucci, Macy’s NYC, Grace Building, Benetton Sportsystems, and Morgan Stanley Dean Witter Production Studios at the World Trade Center.
+Themed entertainment and architectural design credits include: Hard Rock Hotel & Casino, Universal Studios Japan, Universal Studios Orlando, Universal Studios Hollywood, Rockefeller Plaza - Exterior, Master Card, Warner Bros.
+Movie World Madrid, MTR Disney Station - Hong Kong, MTR Yam O Station – Hong Kong, TV Guide Building, South Coast Repertory, Anheuser Busch, Lincoln Center, Madison Square Garden, Catalina's Bar and Grill, Emporio Armani, Chanel, Gucci, Macy's NYC, Grace Building, Benetton Sportsystems, Chilpancingo Park and Morgan Stanley Dean Witter Production Studios at the World Trade Center.

 Shop Foreman, College of Performing Arts